 Coffeeville is a tiny town located in the state of Mississippi.
 With a population of 779 people and just one neighborhood, Coffeeville is the 190th largest community in Mississippi.

-Coffeeville is a blue-collar town, with 42.16% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Coffeeville, you'll notice that it is more blue-collar than most other communities in America.
+42.16% of Coffeeville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Coffeeville is a town of service providers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Coffeeville who work in personal care services (9.70%), office and administrative support (7.84%), and maintenance occupations (7.84%).

 Also of interest is that Coffeeville has more people living here who work in computers and math than 95% of the places in the US.